OSGeo/grass-website/content/news/2008_04_23_announce_grass630.md

     -   Partial differential equations library with OpenMP support (gpdelib)
     -   Moved aggregate functions into separate statistics library
-    -   Display driver: add R\_bitmap() and supporting infrastructure
+    -   Display driver: add R_bitmap() and supporting infrastructure
     -   Major clean-up to the display architecture (libraries and drivers): the drivers no longer maintain a palette; all colours are specified directly as R/G/B values
     -   Segmentation library polished
     -   Cdhc library for testing normality & exponentiality polished
-    -   \"Default\" datum transformation parameters are now first in the list instead of last
+    -   "Default" datum transformation parameters are now first in the list instead of last
     -   Create new locations using EPSG codes with g.proj
     -   Message translation (i18N): translations continued, new